 Mean score of companies in the Chemicals industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Sasol reported total carbon emissions of approximately 64,820,000,000 kg CO2e for Scope 1 and 2 combined, and about 35,596,000,000 kg CO2e for Scope 3 emissions.
-This marks a slight decrease from 2023, where emissions were approximately 64,392,000,000 kg CO2e for Scope 1 and 2, and about 36,664,000,000 kg CO2e for Scope 3.
-Sasol has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 emissions by 30% by 2030, using 2017 as the baseline year.
-Additionally, the company has pledged to achieve net zero emissions across all scopes by 2050, aligning with the objectives of the Paris Agreement.
-These targets reflect Sasol's commitment to transitioning towards a low-carbon economy and addressing climate change impacts effectively.
-The company’s emissions profile indicates a significant reliance on Scope 3 emissions, which primarily arise from the use of sold products, accounting for the majority of their carbon footprint.
-Sasol's ongoing initiatives and reduction targets are crucial steps in mitigating their environmental impact and enhancing sustainability within the energy and chemicals sectors.
+In 2024, Sasol reported total carbon emissions of approximately 55,502,000,000 kg CO2e for Scope 1, 5,313,000,000 kg CO2e for Scope 2, and 35,596,000,000 kg CO2e for Scope 3 emissions.
+This reflects a slight increase in Scope 1 emissions from 54,999,000,000 kg CO2e in 2023, while Scope 2 emissions decreased from 5,748,000,000 kg CO2e.
+Scope 3 emissions also saw a decrease from 36,664,583,000 kg CO2e in 2023.
+Sasol has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 emissions by 30% by 2030, using 2017 as the baseline.
+Additionally, the company has pledged to achieve net zero emissions across all scopes by 2050, aligning with the Paris Agreement.
+These targets are part of Sasol's broader strategy to transition to a low-carbon economy and enhance sustainability within its operations.
+The company’s emissions data is not cascaded from any parent organization, and all figures are reported directly from Sasol Limited.

 Access structured emissions data, company-specific emission factors, and source documents